No Strings Attached Community Band of Sudbury

 From its early Ukrainian immigrant beginnings, the ensemble now boasts a membership of Sudburians from numerous cultural backgrounds.
 The JFE gratefully acknowledges the past financial support and other benefits (e.g., sheet music) it had received over the years from the Association of United Ukrainian Canadians (AUUC).

-Currently, there are about 12-15 members in the group.
+Currently, there are about 18 or so members in the group.
 The ensemble is occasionally featured in local news items found in Sudbury.com as well as in the Sudbury Star.

 In past years, the JFE has had the honour of participating in a number of music festivals and conferences held out-of-town, such as in Toronto in 1991, Regina in 2005, etc.